Focaccia Genovese

 Part of the Italian Riviera, the region of Liguria is perhaps best known for its beautiful seaside towns (among them, the picturesque Portofino and the Cinque Terre); but, not just a pretty place, this tiny area has had huge culinary impact, giving us both basil pesto and this puffy and perfect flatbread.
 The specific birthplace of these game-changers is the Ligurian city of Genoa, or Genova, which is why “genovese” often appears in the dishes’ names.
 My wife and I visited this region on our honeymoon and bought squares of focaccia from food stands next to the harbor.
 The most common topping was coarse sea salt, but our favorite was rosemary.

 This recipe produces a slightly crunchy focaccia al rosmarino.
-You can experiment with thickness by changing the size of the pan and with crunchiness by varying cook time.
+You can experiment with thickness by changing the size of the pan or the rising time, and with crunchiness by varying cook time.
 You can also experiment with more traditional toppings such as cherry tomatoes, onions, or olives.
+I would like to try 100% bread flour (12.7%) or 100% Caputo Chefs 00 (13%) to see how it changes the inside.

 For two 30-by-20-centimeter (11.8-by-7.8-inch) pans (ideal) or one 40-by-30-centimeter (15.7-by-11.8-inch) pan: